 |American Hammocks >

 American style hammocks are hammocks that are designed with spreader bars.
 These hammocks can be made with traditional rope, fabric or quilted material.
 Spreader bars are great for people who love to lay in the sun outdoors since the bars help keep the hammock from closing in and creating shadows over its occupant.
 However, these hammocks have more of a tipping effect because they swing more strongly than non-spreader bar hammocks.
-Depending on the size of the hammock, American hammocks can hold 1-2 people.
+Depending on the size of the hammock, American hammocks can hold one to two people.

 |Quilted Hammocks >